Self-guided Sightseeing Tour #9 in Mexico City, Mexico

 Show sight on map

 El Sereno is a statue installed at Glorieta de los Insurgentes, a roundabout in Avenida de los Insurgentes, in Cuauhtémoc, Mexico City.
-The statue was designed by Víctor Manuel Villareal and was placed in 1992.
-The statue features a watchman, formerly a law enforcement position.
-When it was unveiled, El Sereno had a lamp and a plaque that were removed at some point.
+The statue was designed by Víctor Manuel Villareal and was unveiled in 1992.
+It depicts a watchman, a position that once represented law enforcement.
+Originally, El Sereno included a lamp and a plaque, both of which have since been removed or stolen.

 Wikipedia: El Sereno (sculpture) (EN)